Gerardinho10/Kaknix/README.md

-# Kaknix
+# Kaknix app

-Android application project
+Android application project for a student junior enterprise.